 Packed to the piece means that we’ll ship the exact amount of each item type that’s ordered, but it won’t come packed by individual seller.
-For example, let’s say that a group that does a popcorn fundraiser sells a total of 100 bags of cheddar cheese popcorn.
-Since there are 16 bags to a case, we’ll ship 6 cases of 16, which equals 96, plus another 4 bags that will arrive in a separate box.
+For example, let’s say a group doing a candy fundraiser sells a total of 100 candies.
+Since there are 15 candies to a case, the shipper will send 6 cases, plus the remaining 10 candies a separate box.

 For distribution, we recommend that students have bags or boxes ready along with their order forms so they can pack their orders.
 It’s a good idea to have each item type lined up to make packing easier.